SilverTheShinyEevee/pmd-sss/README.md

 If this is your first time patching a PMD ROM, please follow these instructions, ***after*** checking the hashes against the included Hashes.txt file:

 - To install PMD: SSS you'll need to use a patcher application.
-The most common of these is called xDeltaUI but there are also online web patchers such as [Hack64](https://hack64.net/tools/patcher.php) that can do it or if you're technically savvy (which fortunately I am) there's also a version of xDelta that runs at the command line and many others.
+The most common of these is a Windows app called [xDeltaUI](https://romhacking.net/utilities/598) but there are also (currently broken) online web patchers such as [Hack64](https://hack64.net/tools/patcher.php) that can do it or if you're technically savvy (which fortunately I am) there's also a version of xDelta that runs at the [command line](https://github.com/jmacd/xdelta) (which is the most up-to-date version, as it is the original) and many others.

 - When you have found your patcher of choice, make sure you're in the mode where you're applying a patch and then input the following
 	- For the patch location, select the .xdelta file in this folder
 	- For the location of the file to modify, select your ROM of Explorers of Sky.
 Please ensure that your ROM is for the USA version of the game and that it is a legally acquired copy of the game.
-	- For the final parameter, select where you want to save the new file on your computer
+	- For the final parameter, select where you want to save the new file on your computer.

 - If you are successful, you will have a new .nds file that can be played on a Nintendo DS emulator or real hardware (again, something I have the technical knowledge to know how to do)